jayanthkoushik/alphanet/paper/sections/1_intro.md

 versus the mean Euclidean distance to 5 nearest neighbor (NN) 'base' split classes.
 The line is a bootstrapped linear regression fit, and $r$ (top right) is Pearson correlation.
-There is a high correlation, i.e., 'few' split classes with close nearest neighbors are more likely to be misclassified.](figures/cls_acc_vs_nndist_imagenetlt_crt_baseline){#fig:analysis:acc_vs_dist}
+There is a high correlation, i.e., 'few' split classes with close 'base' split NNs are more likely to be misclassified.](figures/cls_acc_vs_nndist_imagenetlt_crt_baseline){#fig:analysis:acc_vs_dist}

 Analysis of 'few' split predictions on ImageNet‑LT.